hashicorp/packer-plugin-azure/.web-docs/components/builder/chroot/README.md

 happen transparently.
 The builder uses a multi-stage heuristic to find the root logical volume:

-1. Examines LV attributes (skipping snapshots and virtual LVs).
+1. Examines LV attributes (skipping snapshots, thin pools, and virtual LVs).
 2. Excludes swap volumes.
-3. Prefers LVs whose names contain `root`.
+3. Prefers LVs whose names contain `root` (exact match first, then partial).
-4. Falls back to the largest remaining LV.
+4. Falls back to the first remaining candidate.

 If auto-detection picks the wrong logical volume, you can set `lvm_root_device` to the exact device path (e.g., `/dev/mapper/rhel-root`).